NoroffFEU/development-platforms/web-hosting-case-study.md

 ### Uptime

-What Uptime do is that it measures te percentage of time your website is up and available to the users who visit your site.
-With other words, the closer to 100% uptime, the better.
-If you use the best web hosting, it van provide high uptimes by offering backup servers and backup servers in multiple locations.
-Many web hosts have uptime, one example is Bluehost, which have 99.9% uptime.
+Uptime is a measurement of the percentage of time your website is up and available to the users who visit your site compared with the time that the site is offline.
+In other words, the closer to 100% uptime, the better.
+If you use the best web hosting, it can provide high uptimes by offering backup servers in multiple locations.
+Many web hosts have uptime guarantees, one example is Bluehost, which offers 99.9% uptime.

 ### Website Speed